Literal Idiomatic Translation

 Because they were so busy doing their own thing, apart from God, gnawing and drinking, marrying and espousing, they paid no attention to what God thought of the evil in their hearts.
 They had perhaps a few moments to reflect upon it just before they drowned.

 But Jesus doesn't use the phrases "gnawing the flesh of me" and "drinking the blood of me" in John 6:54 in a derogatory sense, since those gnawing his flesh and drinking his blood are eating and drinking into themselves ageless life.
 This could very well mean that Jesus intentionally desires to show us an antithesis; that believing disciples who are eating his flesh and drinking his blood are the antithesis of those mortals in the days of Noah whose hearts were filled with evil, and who were only satisfying their own hedonisms.
 Those mortals in the days of Noah were busy "gnawing" and "drinking" evil unto death, while Jesus' Believing disciples are "gnawing" and "drinking" God's Word, the words of Spirit and life, unto ageless life.
 The implication is that in the days of Noah, the food which those mortals were eating wasn't good enough to keep them alive through the flood.
-They were busy eating all of mortalkind's empty babble, when they should have been eating God's Words of life.
+They were busy eating all of mortalkind's empty babble, when they should have been eating God's words of life.
 They filled their hearts full of mortalkind's empty babble to the point that the thoughts of their hearts were continually full of evil.

 In Mat.
 24:38 Jesus uses the word kibōton, which literal meaning is, "a wooden box", but from the context we can see it as a reference to the ark of Noah.
 But if the context were about a death and a burial, a wooden box is a thing in which dead people are buried.
 But Noah and his family and all therein, came back out of the wooden box, a figure of the resurrection.
 The wooden box as Jesus says, or Noah's ark, is figuratively used to represent both a coffin to hold a dead body, and the Ark of the Covenant in God's Word, depending upon the points to be made.
 Apostle Peter mentions this figure of the resurrection in association with the "wooden box", or ark of Noah (1 Pet.
 3:18-21).
 Apostle Peter uses his reference to a wooden box as an opposite type, to an ark to bring the eight souls safely through the flooding waters, as opposed to a reference to a burial coffin for a dead body.